F5Networks/f5-google-gdm-templates-v2/examples/autoscale/payg/README.md

   - This solution requires an [SSH key](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys) for access to the BIG-IP instances.
   - This solution requires you to accept any Google Cloud Marketplace "License/Terms and Conditions" for the images used in this solution.
     - By default, this solution uses [F5 Advanced WAF with LTM, IPI and TC (PAYG - 25Mbps)](https://console.cloud.google.com/marketplace/product/f5-7626-networks-public/f5-big-awf-plus-payg-25mbps)
+  - This solution creates service accounts, custom IAM roles, and service account bindings.
+The Google APIs Service Agent service account must be granted the Role Administrator and Project IAM Admin roles before deployment can succeed.
+For more information about this account, see the Google-managed service account [documentation](https://cloud.google.com/iam/docs/maintain-custom-roles-deployment-manager)

 ## Important Configuration Notes